cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 Let me ask:
 _Would you trust a cracked version of [Adobe Photoshop](https://en.wikipedia.org/wiki/Adobe_Photoshop) downloaded from a random website?_
-I hope your answer is a negative.
+I hope your answer is negative.
 But what if I ask you instead:
 _Do you trust that your latest purchase will be processed correctly by your bank's mobile app?_
+Sure, you do.
-You probably believe that payments systems are more secure than cracked apps.
+We all agree that payments systems are more secure than cracked apps.
 Certainly, our sense of _trust_ in a software application varies significantly depending on its origins and the reputation of its distributor.
 Now, what if I told you that there exists certain "proof" that **no matter what the software's origin is, you should never trust it**.
 This is, in essence, what Ken Thompson claimed during his Turing Award lecture in 1984.
 In his article "Reflections on Trusting Trust," Thompson demonstrated that it is possible to insert a [backdoor](https://en.wikipedia.org/wiki/Backdoor_(computing)) into a compiler, in a way that it could propagate itself invisibly embedded into all programs compiled with it (including the next versions of the same compiler).
-Thus, creating a self-replicating chain of compromised software applications.
+Thus, creating a self-replicating chain of compromised software applications that are undetectable by its users.
 The "Trojan Horse compiler," as he called it, highlights the fundamental issue of trust in software development, independent of the security measures or reputation of software vendors.
 In this post, I'll revisit Thompson's famous proof of distrust, 40 years later.
 My goal is to reflect on the transcendence of its core message.